systechafrica/systechafrica.github.io/accounts/fixedAssets.md

 <img  alt="dialog box for crearting a new asset" width="86%" height="auto"  class="center"  src="../media4/FixedAssestDetails.png">

-Clicking the **Lookup** button in the above dialog box will open a window through which a supplier of the asset is selected as shown below:
+Click the **Lookup** button in the above dialog box to open a window through which a supplier of the asset is selected as shown below:

 <img  alt="lookup details window" width="86%" height="auto"  class="center"  src="../media4/CreditorSearch.png">

 ## Asset Classes

-Clicking the **Assets Classes** link will open the asset classes window where the various assets are listed as shown below:
+Click the **Assets Classes** link to open the asset classes window where the various assets are listed as shown below:

 <img  alt="assets classes" width="95%" height="auto"  class="center"  src="../media4/AssetsClass.png">

 ## Creating a New Asset Class

-Clicking the **New Asset Class** button will open a dialog box through which a new class of asset can be created.
+Click the **New Asset Class** button to open a dialog box through which a new class of asset can be created.
 All key configuration concerning calculating depreciation values on assets are set here as shown in the screenshot below:

 <img  alt="new asset class dialog box" width="86%" height="auto"  class="center"  src="../media4/AssetClassDetails.png">